adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 In this post we’re going to go through the minimum viable steps to add Bookshop Visual Editing to an Eleventy Microblog (think something akin to Tumblr).

 You can&nbsp;[head over to GitHub to read through the final source code](https://github.com/zachleat-cc/demo-cloudcannon-microblog)&nbsp;of the Microblog project.
+Feel free to fork the repository and deploy your own version to CloudCannon to try this out for yourself!

 A&nbsp;[live demo](https://rare-pineapple.cloudvent.net/)&nbsp;of the final product is also available (with a few sample posts).
-Editors can add any arbitrary HTML content to the blog.
-The project includes pages for the content stream, individual posts, tags, and also includes on-page search (via&nbsp;[Pagefind](https://pagefind.app/)).
+Editors can add any arbitrary HTML content to the blog and the project includes pages for the content stream, individual posts, tags, and also on-page search (via&nbsp;[Pagefind](https://pagefind.app/)).

 ## Set up Bookshop